infinum/frontend-handbook/JavaScript/Next-js.md

 export default privatePage(PrivatePage);
 ```

-Here is example how we can use `privatePage` layout:
+Here is an example of how we can use `privatePage` layout:

 ```jsx
 import * as React from 'react';